qtop/qtop/docs/secure-coding-pyscg.md

    nightly-matrix run, 27360317465).
 Replaced with stdlib `shutil.which()`: no new dependency, removes both the hardcoded path and the external-binary requirement, and lets the matrix drop its per-lane `which` install.
 No
-   regression: 139 tests still pass on 3.12 and 3.6, the `scheduler_not_specified` tests pass, and the previously red lanes no longer need `which` at all (before/after in the evidence repo).
+   regression: 180 tests and all 10 scheduler sample gates pass locally on Python 3.12, while the dependency-light Python 3.6 compile and sample gate also passes.
+The matrix lanes no longer need `which`.

 ### 3. Pseudo-random use -- acceptable, scope it